promptfile/promptfile/README.md

 ### `apps/`

-- `vscode-glass`: VS Code extension for Glass
+- `vscode-glass`: VS Code extension for Promptfile
-- `docs.glass`: a Next.js/Nextra app serving [docs.glass](https://docs.glass/)
+- `promptfile.org`: a Next.js/Nextra app serving [promptfile.org](https://promptfile.org/)
-- `demo`: examples of using Glass, some of these are in active development and may not currently work
+- `demo`: examples of using Promptfile, some of these are in active development and may not currently work

 ### `packages/`

-- `glassc`: the Glass compiler (generates `.ts`, `.js`, `.py` output from Glass files)
+- `glassc`: the Promptfile compiler (generates `.ts`, `.js`, `.py` output from Promptfile files)
-- `glasslib`: Glass client library (runtime for executing Glass compiler generated code)
+- `glasslib`: Promptfile client library (runtime for executing Promptfile compiler generated code)
-- `language-server`: LSP server providing Glass intellisense
+- `language-server`: LSP server providing Promptfile intellisense
-- `rig`: a React app for the VS Code Glass playground webview
+- `rig`: a React app for the VS Code Promptfile playground webview
 - `ui`: a React component library shared by web applications
 - `util`: random utilities shared by packages/apps
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)